 Any absences due to "exceptional circumstances" have to be requested in advance by completing a form which is available upon request from the School Office.

 Please note that family holidays do not count as exceptional circumstances and will not be authorised.

 For more information please click the below link:

-Click below to read the Information on Penalty Notices for non-attendance at school Advice for parents and carers.
-A copy of the leaflet is also available from the school office.
+Click below to read the Information on Penalty Notices for non-attendance at school (Advice for parents and carers).
+A copy of this leaflet is also available from the school office.